isaaxite/deploy-posts-to-github-issue/MANUAL.md

 Default: `none`

-Github Token, it will be used to invoked github api to publish posts, you can get it in https://github.com/settings/tokens.
+Github Token, it will be used to invoked github api to publish posts, you can get it in [Settings / Developer Settings > Generate new token (classic) ](https://github.com/settings/tokens).

 **⚠️ It is strongly recommended not to use plaintext to prevent others from stealing your token.**